A look at the Kremlin's negotiating strategy

 MIKHAIL: (Speaking Russian).

 MAYNES: "Trump is a narcissist," he says.
-"A narcissist, or, by definition, unstable."
+"And narcissists are, by definition, unstable."
 "If Trump doesn't get what he wants from Putin," he adds, "things could end up a lot worse for Russia than they ever were under Biden."

 Put another way, no one knows how Trump will react to Putin's mix of slow-walking negotiations on Ukraine and sweet-talking deals elsewhere.
 The answer may depend on how much America's famously transactional president can appreciate Putin's own art of the deal.
 Charles Maynes, NPR News, Moscow.